berkakkaya/berkakkaya/README.md

 I love Linux based distros, so much.
 I have years (and years) of experience in *distro hopping* 😄.
 I tried to many Linux distros and I follow open-source and Linux content creators to see what's new.
-I also gained precious experience from it, it teached me how to manage Linux system and different concepts in Linux world that I've never heard of in Windows land.
+I also gained so much precious experience from it, it teached me how to manage Linux systems and different concepts in Linux world that I've never heard of in Windows land before.

 ## 💭 Contact